replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## namespace

 The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart.
-By default, if no alternate namespace is provided, then the Helm chart is installed to the same namespace as the admin console.
+By default, if no alternative namespace is provided, then the Helm chart is installed in the same namespace as the admin console.

-If you specify an alternate namespace in the `namespace` field, either Helm or your end user must create the namespace in the cluster:
+If you specify a namespace in the HelmChart `namespace` field, you must also include the same namespace in the `additionalNamespaces` field of the Application custom resource manifest file.
+The app manager creates the namespaces listed in the `additionalNamespaces` field during installation.
+For more information, see [additionalNamespaces](custom-resource-application#additionalnamespaces) in _Application_.
-* **(Recommended) Configure Helm to create the namespace**: To configure Helm to create the namespace, include a Namespace object in the Release object of the Helm chart.
-For more information, see [Built-in objects](https://helm.sh/docs/chart_template_guide/builtin_objects/) in the Helm documentation.
-* **Instruct the end user to create the namespace**: Alternatively, the end user can run the `kubectl create namespace` command before they begin the installation process to create the namespace.
-For more information, see [Creating a new namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/#creating-a-new-namespace) in the Kubernetes documentation.

 ## builder